Bar Professional Training Course (BPTC) Overview

 - The design, structure and layout of the Inns

-- The qualifying dinners and events that the Inns offer
+- The education and training events that the Inns offer, along with convivial opportunities to meet practising barristers.

 You are only required to join one Inn and there is a one-off joining fee.
 You are then a member of the Inn for life.
 If you are applying for funding through your studies, you can apply for a scholarship at your chosen Inn.
 Each Inn offers different scholarships of different sizes.
 It is crucial to do your research before you apply to make the most of the funding opportunities available!